- SMSC (Spiritual, Moral, Social, Cultural) and Personal Development, including weekly themes.>

 At Connaught Junior School, we intend to provide opportunities for children to develop their knowledge and understanding of Christianity and the other principal religions represented in Great Britain.
 We explore issues within and between faiths to help children understand and respect different religions, beliefs, values and traditions within cultures and communities.
-Children work together, listen to each other’s ideas, and realise that their own experiences, attitudes and values may be different from those of others.
+We believe that children should have the opportunity to work together, listen to each other’s ideas, and realise that their own experiences, attitudes and values may be different from those of others.
 Tolerance is taught through a greater understanding of the similarities and differences between different faiths and religions.